-To pick up an attachment tool, proceed as follows:
+To pick up the attachment tool proceed as follows:

-- 1. Raise the boom slightly and extend it two to three feet (600 to 900 mm) for better visibility.
-Tilt the tool carrier forward. - 2.
-Align the tool carrier squarely with the back of the attachment tool. - 3.
-Slowly extend the tool carrier and lower the hooks under the attachment tool hookup bar. - 4.
-Tilt the tool carrier back so that the lock plate engages the attachment tool.
-This secures the attachment tool to the Quick-attach System. - 5.
+- 1. Raise the boom slightly and extend it 2 to 3 feet (600 to 900 mm) for better visibility and tilt the Quick-attach System forward. - 2.
+Align the Quick-attach System squarely with the back of the attachment tool. - 3.
+Slowly extend the Quick-attach System and lower the hooks under the attachment tool hookup bar. - 4.
+Tilt the Quick-attach System back so that the lock plate engages the attachment tool.
+This secures the attachment tool to the quick-attach system. - 5.
 For an attachment tool with auxiliary hydraulics, connect hoses to the quick-disconnect connectors on the boom nose.